sunchang0124/BioHackathon2019/README.md

 docker pull sophia921025/tse
 ```

-If you want to know the scripts in the images, please check the master branch in this repo.
+If you want to know the scripts in the images, please check LocalTest folder in this repo.

 ### 1. Use Docker container to run: